paulat0grant/ACST/README.md

-# Programs used in "Diverse effect of reverse string operations on SMILES Notation on chemical structure"
+# Programs used in "Diverse change of chemical structures from reverse string operations on SMILES notation"

 ## Article Information
 ***